pimutils/vdirsyncer/docs/config.rst

     :param auth_cert: Optional.
 Either a path to a certificate with a client certificate and the key or a list of paths to the files with them.
     :param useragent: Default ``vdirsyncer``.
+    :param filter_hook: Optional.
+A filter command to call for each fetched item, passed in raw form to stdin and returned via stdout.
+        If nothing is returned by the filter command, the item is skipped.
+        This can be used to alter fields as needed when dealing with providers generating malformed events.